Antisemitism in Spain: Early Modern era

+Modern antisemitism

+Modern antisemitism came to Spain through France. Édouard Drumont's antisemitic tract La France juive was edited in Spain as early as 1889, translated by Pelegrín Casabó y Pagés, who also published an analogous La España judía in 1891.
+The brand of antisemitism imbued of the Judeo-Masonic conspiracy theory increased in Catholic publications after 1898.

+Following the October Revolution and the founding of the Spanish Communist Party in 1920, such "anti-Spanish forces" were primarily identified with the "destructive communist virus", which was often considered to be guided by the Jews.

+The 1931–45 period saw the peak of modern antisemitism in Spain, which was primarily embraced by the extreme right.
+In a country with few Jews, this discourse was functional from an ideological standpoint to the rallying of the conservative forces against republicanism and the workers' movement rather than the minuscule Jewish community.
+The Francoist winning side emerging from the 1936–39 Civil War repressed the Jews, prohibiting their worship and their organizations except in North Africa.

-During the Spanish Civil War, the alliance between General Francisco Franco’s faction and Nazi Germany opened the way for the emergence of antisemitism in the Spanish right.
-It was during the 1960s that the first Spanish neofascist and neo-Nazi groups appeared, such as CEDADE.
+It was during the 1960s that the first Spanish neo-Nazi groups appeared, such as CEDADE.
 Later on, Spanish Neo-Nazis attempted to use antisemitic discourse to explain the political transition to democracy (1976–1982) after the death of Franco.
 It drew on the same ideas that had been expressed in 1931 when the Second Spanish Republic was proclaimed; political revolutions could be explained as the result of various "intrigues".
-From 1948 to 1986, Israel was not recognized by Spain, and Israel and Spain had no diplomatic ties.

 In 1978, Jews were recognised as full citizens in Spain, and today the Jewish population numbers about 40,000, approximately 0.1% of Spain's population, 20,000 of whom are registered in the Jewish communities.
 Most live in the larger cities of Spain on the Iberian Peninsula, North Africa or the islands.